cirruslabs/cirrus-ci-web/README.md

 ### Developing Guide

-Please run `yarn install` first to install all external dependencies.
-Run `yarn run relay` to compile all GraphQL queries and mutations.
+* Run `yarn install` first to install all external dependencies.
+* Run `yarn run relay` to compile all GraphQL queries and mutations.

 After everything is installed and compiled please run `yarn run start` to start a local server.
 All changes to sources will be hot reloaded in the browser.